 In my dining room here at home, I put two kerosene lamps on top of the sink that came from my family's past.
 Do you have items that have been in your family for many years?
 Some people still have family pictures of grandparents, aunts, and uncles from years past.
 Some have special Christmas ornaments that hung on their great-grandparents' Christmas trees.
 Great-grandpa's baby spoon, worth $2.50, is treasured like a jewel because it was his.

 Think about the teapot, quilt, large carpenter's hammer, or any other items that are in the closet or on the top shelf.
 Draw a picture of the family treasure or take a picture.
 Google the item and research how it was used.
-Talk to your family and find out what work your family did and how the item played a part in that work or their home.
+Talk to your family and find out what work your family did and how the item played a part in their work or in their home.
 Learn who your people were.
 They are a part of who you are now.
 Meet your family.
 Have fun with your research.

 Copyright 2021 Doris Gaines Rapp